davidrihtarsic/davidrihtarsic.github.io/Robotika_Zacetna/Skripta/300_ArduinoIDE_HelloWorld.md

     }
 ```
+: Simple first program in C++. {#lst:first_cpp}

 2. Send the program to controller Arduino UNO .

 ## Questions:

-1. Explain what is the purpose of next programming characters in presented example:
+1. Explain the purpose of next programming characters in presented example:
     1. `;`
     2. `{  }`
     3.  `pinMode(3, OUTPUT);`